Reporting from: Hue, Vietnam

 You wouldn’t guess by looking at it, but this small city in Central Vietnam was the imperial city of the entire country under the last ruling dynasty.

 In 1802, Emperor Gia Long ascended to the throne.
 For the next 143 years, his family’s Nguyen Dynasty would rule Vietnam.
 However, it would have to contend with a number of outside forces in what would become a war zone for some time to come.

 By the 1850s, France was asserting its influence in Vietnam under the direction of Napolean III.
-Its stated reasons included revenge against the Vietnamese for mistreatment of Catholic missionaries.
+Its stated reasons included revenge against the Vietnamese for the mistreatment of Catholic missionaries.
 And, of course, its own version of Manifest Destiny — according to them, without France, countries like Vietnam would be nothing more than stains on a map.